codedwrench/xlinkhandheldassistant/Docs/README.md

     ```

 6. Start [XLink Kai](http://teamxlink.co.uk/) on the PC
-    1. Follow steps on [XLink Kai Debian Guide](https://repo.teamxlink.co.uk/) or download the binary from the [download page](https://www.teamxlink.co.uk/go?c=download), after downloading:
+    1. Follow steps on [XLink Kai Debian Guide](https://repo.teamxlink.co.uk/) or download the binary from the [download page](https://www.teamxlink.co.uk/go?c=download), after downloading (only when not using the Debian guide):

        ```bash
        tar xvf kaiEngine-*.tar.gz \